camfindlay/nzgoal-se/pages/policy-principles.md

 ##### 23

-When releasing developed software under an open source software licence, agencies must not seek to impose controls or requirements, whether contractual or otherwise, that are inconsistent with the freedoms or permissions granted by the selected OSS licence.
-For example, agencies are _not_ able to license software under an open source software licence and then seek to discriminate between individual, not-for-profit and commercial uses of the software.
+When releasing developed software under a FOSS licence, agencies must not seek to impose controls or requirements, whether contractual or otherwise, that are inconsistent with the freedoms or permissions granted by the selected FOSS licence.
+For example, agencies are _not_ able to license software under a FOSS licence and then seek to discriminate between individual, not-for-profit and commercial uses of the software.

 ### No charging

 ##### 24

-Government agencies that release software under open source software licences should not seek to charge people for access to the software.
+Government agencies that release software under FOSS licences should not seek to charge people for access to the software.

-### Updating open source licensed software
+### Updating FOSS licensed software

 ##### 25

 If an agency:

-(a) publicly releases software on open source terms; and
+(a) publicly releases software on FOSS licence terms; and

 (b) subsequently identifies a bug or other issue with the software that could have a material adverse effect on users of the software,